The problem with Proca: ghost instabilities in self-interacting vector fields: Supplemental material: 3+1 decomposition and numerical details

 \subsection{Numerical details and convergence}

 We use an adapted version of the {\sc GRChombo} numerical relativity framework \cite{Clough:2015sqa,Andrade2021,Radia:2021smk} with the metric components and their derivatives calculated analytically at each point rather than stored on the grid.
 The evolution of the Proca field components follows the standard method of lines, with a fourth-order Runge-Kutta time integrator and fourth-order finite difference stencils.
 An image of the resulting superradiant profile for $X^2$ in the plane perpendicular to the spin axis is shown in Fig.~\ref{fig-Xsquared}.
+We note that the oscillations seen in Fig. 2 of the main text arise from mixing of the superradiant modes, which happens once self-interactions become significant.
+This leads to different frequency content as higher order modes are excited.
+The oscillations are quite well resolved once the x-axis is expanded, but there are occasional jumps that come from the fact that we are not following a single point, but instead taking the minimum value of $\hat{g}_{nn}$ across the entire spatial slice: the position with the smallest value can change over time, which makes its evolution look less smooth.
+If one looks instead at the value of the evolved fields or $X^\mu X_\mu$, the profile and time evolution appear smooth up until the breakdown.

 We use a box of full width $L=410M$ with $N=192$ grid points across it and 7 levels of 2:1 refinement, resulting in a finest grid spacing of $dx_{\rm fine} = 0.017M$.
 We repeat the calculation at a finer resolution with $N=224$ and $dx_{\rm fine} = 0.014M$ to check convergence.